North Yemen civil war: British involvement 1962–1965

-British mercenary involvement became public knowledge, when five letters addressed to Johnny Cooper were captured by the Egyptians in November 1963.
-Their content was published by Al-Ahram and then broadcast by Cairo radio on 1 May 1964.
-Al-Ahram quoted an estimate for British, French and other foreigners of "over 300 officers", "directed from Britain and most probably under the command of British Intelligence".
-On 5 July 1964 the Sunday Times published the letters, connecting "these Buchanesque freebooters" (Cooper and his team) with Tony Boyle.
+Their content was published by Al-Ahram and then broadcast by Cairo radio on May 1, 1964.
+Al-Ahram quoted an estimate for British, French, and other foreigners of "over 300 officers", "directed from Britain and most probably under the command of British Intelligence".
+On July 5, 1964, the Sunday Times published the letters, connecting "these Buchanesque freebooters" (Cooper and his team) with Tony Boyle.

 However, the British Government was able to continue denying any knowledge of mercenary activity.
-On 21 July 1964, Douglas-Home replied to a parliamentary question by saying "Both the present High Commissioner and his predecessor have assured us that they were not aware that the person in question (Tony Boyle) was involved in any way".
-The following day (22 July 1964), Douglas-Home sent a memorandum to the Foreign Secretary Rab Butler, in which he "decreed that the United Kingdom should 'make life intolerable' for Nasser, 'with money and arms', and that this 'should be deniable if possible'."
+On July 21, 1964, Douglas-Home replied to a parliamentary question by saying "Both the present High Commissioner and his predecessor have assured us that they were not aware that the person in question (Tony Boyle) was involved in any way".
+On July 22, 1964, Douglas-Home sent a memorandum to Foreign Secretary Rab Butler in which he "decreed that the United Kingdom should 'make life intolerable' for Nasser, 'with money and arms', and that this 'should be deniable if possible'".
 The result was that a secret Joint Action Committee was created to handle British policy on Yemen.
 The British support continued until 1965, when the Kingdom decided to abandon its Aden Colony.

 Saudi and Jordanian support

 Saudis and Jordanians provided an active support to the royalists through the first years of war.
 The September 1962 coup d'état in Yemen was perceived a threat to the monarchies in both Saudi Arabia and Jordan, prompting shipments of weapons to the royalists, beginning October 1.
 The support to the monarchists was quickly countered by the Egyptian aid to the Republicans, rapidly spiraling the country into a full-scale war, as the Republicans called for general mobilization and the Egyptians dispatched their troops.
-On November 4, with the war expanding across North Yemen, the Mecca Radio reported of Egyptian air force attacks on Saudi villages.
-The same day, a military alliance of Saudi Arabia and Jordan became widely known.
+On November 4, with the war expanding across North Yemen, Mecca Radio reported Egyptian air force attacks on Saudi villages.
+The same day, a military alliance between Saudi Arabia and Jordan became widely known.
 Following the Egyptian raids on Saudi Arabia and the official Joint Defense Pact formed between Egypt and the Republicans, the Saudis decided to launch attacks on the Republicans in North Yemen.

-The Jordanians withdrew from the war in 1963, by recognizing the Republicans, but the Saudi support continued.
-At some point Saudi border towns and airfields were attacked by Egyptian forces in order to "prevent Saudi supplies and ammunition from reaching Royalist-held areas in the Yemen".
+The Jordanians withdrew from the war in 1963 by recognizing the Republicans, but the Saudi support continued.
+At some point, Saudi border towns and airfields were attacked by Egyptian forces in order to "prevent Saudi supplies and ammunition from reaching Royalist-held areas in the Yemen".